AlparslanKilinc/First-LandingPage/README.md

-# First-LandingPage
+# Valorant-LandingPage
-Simple Landing Page Using HTML/CSS
+Landing Page Using HTML/CSS for Valorant(Video Game).
-Following the Odin-Project guide to create my first-landing page.

 The LivePrevivew of the page: https://alparslankilinc.github.io/First-LandingPage/